What Is a Smile Makeover? How I Plan One With My Patients

 The combination is different for every patient.
 That’s the point.

-How I Think About a Consultation
+How I think about a consultation

 My training at the Pankey Institute shaped the way I approach every new patient, and nowhere is that more true than in a smile makeover consultation.
 The Pankey philosophy holds that before a dentist recommends anything, they need to understand what the patient actually values — not just clinically, but personally.